awsdocs/amazon-emr-release-guide/doc_source/emr-encryption-tdehdfs.md

 **Important**
 Hadoop KMS requires your key names to be lowercase\.
 If you use a key that has uppercase characters, then your cluster will fail during launch\.

-1. Create the encryption zone path in HDFS:
+1. Create the encryption zone path in HDFS\.

    ```
    $ hadoop fs -mkdir /myHDFSPath2
    ```

-1. Make the HDFS path an encryption zone using the key that you created:
+1. Make the HDFS path an encryption zone using the key that you created\.

    ```
    $ hdfs crypto -createZone -keyName path2_key -path /myHDFSPath2